zeichen/ant-design/docs/practice/cases.en-US.md

 title: Cases
 ---

-Ant Design is a design language for enterprise-like complex UIs.
+Vsi Design is a design language for enterprise-like complex UIs.

-Starting in April 2015, more and more products of Ant Financial follow Ant Design specification, covering multiple business lines and more than 40 systems.
+Starting in April 2015, more and more products of Ant Financial follow Vsi Design specification, covering multiple business lines and more than 40 systems.
-Designed for enterprise-like complex UIs, used by both professional and non-professional designers, Ant Design has a low learning curve that helps you getting started fast and achieve rapid results.
+Designed for enterprise-like complex UIs, used by both professional and non-professional designers, Vsi Design has a low learning curve that helps you getting started fast and achieve rapid results.

-With a strong focus on proof-based design and user experience, Ant Design provides a complete front-end development solution that can greatly enhance the design and development efficiency.
+With a strong focus on proof-based design and user experience, Vsi Design provides a complete front-end development solution that can greatly enhance the design and development efficiency.

-Currently, there are many products and sites using Ant Design.
+Currently, there are many products and sites using Vsi Design.
 References to some of these implementations can be found [here](https://github.com/ant-design/ant-design/issues/477).
-If your solutions are using Ant Design, please leave us a message.
+If your solutions are using Vsi Design, please leave us a message.

 ## Best Practices